 Another option that I tried was to store them on binder rings that the students attached to their backpacks.
 Since the students brought their backpacks to school every day it worked out well and it also acted as a parent communication tool.
 The students were excited to show their parents when they earned a new tag and parents were able to monitor their child’s progress.

-Alphabet Brag Tags Book
+Alphabet Reward Tags Book

-If you want a less public way for students to store their alphabet letter brag tags and for you to keep track of their progress, then alphabet books are a good option.
+If you want a less public way for students to store their alphabet letter reward tags and for you to keep track of their progress, then alphabet books are a good option.
 When students earn a tag, they glue it on a page in their books and then write the letter, write words that begin with the letter, or write a sentence (depending on their ability levels) underneath the tag.
 When a student fills his book and earns all 26 tags they can take their book home or they can keep them at school for reference.
-Below are pictures of the books I used and the printable templates for the covers (as well as an editable cover) and the pages are included in my alphabet brag tags product on TPT.
+Below are pictures of the books I used and the printable templates for the covers (as well as an editable cover) and the pages are included in my alphabet reward tags product on TPT.

-I have been using these rewards for many, many years (way before brag tags were created) and I used to give them to my students as individual rewards that could be taken home right away.
+I have been using these rewards for many, many years (way before reward tags were created) and I used to give them to my students as individual rewards that could be taken home right away.
 I would simply put them on colored yarn or ribbon or hand them out individually.
 This was a great communication tool for parents.
 Students took great pride in their rewards and parents would often tell me that they would get hung up or kept in very special places at home.

-Just BEAUTIFULLY done from start to finish!
+“Just BEAUTIFULLY done from start to finish!